 Your dog's nose is amazingly powerful, but everyday life is not always very stimulating.
 In nature, your dog would use their nose to find their way home, detect the territories of other dogs, find food, find water, and more.
 Not only does this help them to survive, but it also keeps them mentally challenged.
 Why not create games that involve searching for treats in your home and yard?
 All you have to do is hide the item and teach them to respond to a command like "Find it!"

 6. Create an Obstacle Course

 Your dog loves to be mentally and physically challenged and one great way to do this is to create an obstacle course for them to learn.
 You can use virtually anything in your home such as blankets, chairs, and boards to create the course.
 Teaching them to complete the course using specific commands is very mentally stimulating on its own, but the best part is you can vary the course by moving the obstacles around but still using the same commands.
 This will make your pup "think" before they act and in doing so, keeps their brain very active.

 Just Getting Started

 These are only a few of the hundreds of different mentally stimulating activities you can do with your dog.
 Once you get started, you may find yourself continually looking for new and better ways to challenge your dog's mind.
-The more you do this, the happier and healthier he will be and, more importantly, the better the bond between the two of you will be.
+The more you do this, the happier and healthier they will be and, more importantly, the better the bond between the two of you will be.